The Wayfarer’s Repose

 ——————————————————————————————————————————————————————-

+Poja cut at the creatures with his blades forcing them back.
 His body was aching and the few blows from the bone clubs that did get through his flurry slammed into him the reckless abandon.
 These were not trained fighters.
 It was unlikely they had expected any real resistance at all.
-Were there numbers supposed to be enough?
+Were their numbers supposed to be enough?
 What did they want?
 Why were these creatures attacking this place now?
 All these questions raced through Poja’s mind as he swung his blades toward the creatures.

+Only a scream from Stephan brought him out of his reverie.
+It was more an alarm.
+An alert rather than a cry from pain.
+The carriage driver had stayed back, but the creatures were coming down the stairs now.
 The elven father and one of the daughters, Loreena, fought them with table legs and dishes.
 Where had the other daughter, Telesa, gone?
 Was she upstairs?
 Had she been killed?

 Stephen pulled Poja back and slammed the doors shut again.
 “I’ll try to hold here, you help them.”
+Stephen thrust his chin toward the elves.

 Poja nodded.
 Stephan was brave, they all were.
-They had no choice; their lives were on the line.
+They had little choice; their lives were on the line.
+Still, he had seem people freeze in panic during times of duress.
+They would just surrender and accept fate.
+Nobody here however and Poja was glad.
 The dwarves in the other room were fighting at a window keeping some of the creatures at bay.
 The elven mother, Grafa, held the back door with the mother of the gangly satyr.
 The woman, Adelaide she had introduced herself as, was crying and calling out her children’s names even as she held the door.
+Somewhere in the kitchen, beyond the bar counter, were the sounds of fighting.
+Good, whoever was in there was still alive and still fighting back.

 Poja reached the bottom of the staircase.
 There were three of the creatures, but one lay on the ground unconscious.
 Shards of broken pottery lay around it.
 Loreena and Ferrer did what they could to keep the other two from descending further.
 Their makeshift weapons proved only effectual at keeping the creatures at bay.